-When you buy your mandevilla vine, chances are that it’s a lush plant full of flowers.
+When you buy your mandevilla vine, chances are good that it’s a lush plant full of flowers.
 You may wish to transplant it to the ground or into a bigger or more decorative container.
-Mandevilla flowers need sandy, well-draining soil with plenty of organic material mixed in with it.
-A good soil mix for mandevilla plants include 2 parts peat moss or potting soil to 1 part builder’s sand.
+Mandevilla flowers need sandy, well-draining soil with plenty of organic material mixed in.
+A good soil mix for mandevilla plants include two parts peat moss or potting soil to one part builder’s sand.

 In order to get the best mandevilla flowers throughout the summer, give your mandevilla plant a high phosphorus, water soluble fertilizer once every two week.
 This will keep your mandevilla vine blooming wonderfully.

 You may also want to pinch your mandevilla.
 This method of pruning your mandevilla will create a bushier and fuller plant.
 To pinch your mandevilla vine, simply use your fingers to pinch off 1/4 to 1/2 inch off the end of each stem.

 Mandevillas are vines and they will need some kind of support in order to grow as best they can.
 Be sure to provide a trellis or some other support for your mandevilla vine to grow up.

 Growing Mandevilla Year Round

 The mandevilla plant is often thought of as an annual but, in fact, it is very frost tender perennial.
 Once temperatures go below 50 F. (10 C.), you can bring your mandevilla plant indoors for the winter.

 When you bring your mandevilla flowers indoors, be sure to check the plant carefully for pests and treat these pests before bringing the plant indoors.
 You may want to cut back the plant by up to one-third.

 Once indoors, place your mandevilla vine in a place where it will get bright, indirect light.
 Water the plant when the soil is dry to the touch.